juuuuuuuuuu/Semantic-Features/README.md

 # Semantic-Features
 Semantic Features for Localisation

-# Tasks new:
-Code clean up:
-- All utility functions into utils.py (lidar to depth, disparity to depth, depth + mask -> landmark)
-- Class for Mask R-CNN inference

-# Due until Thursday:
+# Tasks (due until Thursday):
+- Goal: Run KITTI dataset and visualize

 Berk: Get coordinates of objects - put funktion in utils file <br>
 Johannes: Output disparity map with higher resolution & (Helps Berk with dataset) <br>
 Juuuuu: Class for Mask R-CNN inference & find form for accuracy <br>
 Flixi: Visialization of output - Open3D <br>

-Run KITTI dataset and visualize
+- All utility functions into utils.py (lidar to depth, disparity to depth, depth + mask -> landmark)

 # Tasks old:
 Only use static classes for coco <br>